rnemeth90/rnemeth90.github.io/content/projects/2025-06-18-replacing-fluent-bit-log-shipping.md

     - logging
 ---

-We were running Fluent Bit in our Kubernetes clusters to ship ingress controller logs off to our log analytics platform.
-Over time, we identified a known upstream bug that caused some log entries to be silently dropped in transit — and it wasn't a bug that was actively being fixed upstream, which meant we couldn't just wait it out.
+We were using Fluent Bit to ship ingress logs out of Kubernetes.
+Found out it had a known upstream bug that silently dropped log entries in transit - and it wasn't getting fixed upstream, so we couldn't just wait for a patch.

-This project was about finding and implementing a more reliable alternative for offloading those ingress logs.
-Silent log drops are an especially nasty class of problem because you don't find out about them until you go looking for a specific log entry during an incident and it simply isn't there — so reliability of the pipeline itself, not just its throughput, was the main evaluation criterion for whatever replaced it.
+The problem with silent log drops is you don't notice them until the middle of an incident when you go looking for a specific log entry and it's just... gone.
+So the priority was finding something more reliable.
+A logging pipeline that silently loses data is worse than having no pipeline at all - at least you know no pipeline won't give you false confidence.

-The lesson that stuck with me from this one: when a known bug in a piece of your observability pipeline isn't going to get fixed upstream, don't let "we mostly still get logs" be good enough — a logging pipeline that silently loses data is arguably worse than no pipeline at all, because it gives you false confidence.
+We replaced it with something that actually keeps the logs.